ioitami/ESC_Campaign/ReadMe.md

 **1005494**
 **CI03**

+This is an **Eclipse project**, and if you want to view it as such, simply download the entire repo and set **/campaign** as the target project folder.

 Before running the program, take note that all .csv files are to be placed in the **campaign/testfiles** folder, as the program finds the .csv files in that directory.

 NOTE: This program only allows .csv files to be inputted (.txt files or any other file type that can be read via text editors works as well as long as the data is readable by them).
 Additionally, the program only works if the two .csv files have the same number of columns.